 8.13 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails.
-There is also a recognition that incidents of reported peer on peer sexual harassment is on the rise nationally as highlighted in Estyn's recent report.
+There is also a recognition that incidents of reported peer on peer sexual harassment is on the rise nationally as highlighted in Estyn's report 'We don't tell our teachers' in 2021.

-8.14 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee.
+8.14 Our policy on bullying is set out in a separate document/the school's positive relations policy and is reviewed annually by the governing body/management committee.